PHC: Public Health Concentration Courses

 3 sh (may not be repeated for credit)

 This course introduces students to the history of public health, the structure of the public health system and the various sectors of public health practice, in order to gain an understanding of the complex factors that determine the health status of a community.
-Lectures will draw from the public health field, but also related disciplines such as behavioral sciences, healthcare management, medical ethics, and social work.
-National state, and local level practices will be analyzed, as well as the role that law and government play in the public's health.
-The course is also intended to stimulate student interest in other public health courses and program offerings.
+Lectures will draw from the public health field and also related disciplines such as behavioral sciences, healthcare management, medical ethics, and social work.
+National, state, and local level practices will be analyzed, as well as the role that law and government play in the public's health.
+This course meets the foundational public health knowledge area learning outcomes defined by the Council on Education for Public Health.
+Students admitted into the MPH Program, regardless of concentration, must complete this foundational course within their first two semesters of enrollment.

 PHC 5108 Monitoring and Evaluation in Global Health